-In March 2012, GASB issued Statement No. 65, Items Previously Reported as Assets and Liabilities.
-This Statement establishes accounting and financial reporting standards that reclassify, as deferred outflows of resources or deferred inflows of resources, certain items that were previously reported as assets and liabilities.
-This standard becomes effective for DART in fiscal year 2014.
+In March 2012, the GASB issued Statement No. 65, Items Previously Reported as Assets and Liabilities.
+This Statement specifies the items that were previously reported as assets and liabilities that should now be reported as deferred outflows of resources, deferred inflows of resources, outflows of resources, or inflows of resources.
+The requirements of this statement are effective for financial statements for periods beginning after December 15, 2012 which is fiscal year 2014 for DART.